dfrws/dfrws2023-challenge/CCTV Footage/README.md

 3. **Open the Main ZIP File**: Usually, there will be a .zip file with the same name as the splitted files.
 Open this file using your chosen unzipping tool.

-4. **Extract the Files**: Select the main ZIP file(*.z01) and choose the 'Extract' option.
+4. **Extract the Files**: Select the main ZIP file and choose the 'Extract' option.
 The tool should automatically recognize the splitted files and extract them as a single archive.

 5. **Verify the Contents**: Once extraction is complete, verify the contents to make sure all parts have been correctly assembled with provided hash in README.md.